askhat-aubakirov/askhat-aubakirov/README.md

 - 👋 Hi, I’m @askhat-aubakirov
 - 👀 I’m interested in bioinformatics
-- 🌱 I’m currently learning python telegram bot development
+- 🌱 I’m currently learning data analytics
-- 💞️ I’m looking to collaborate on anything interesting in fields of bioinformatics and telegram bots
+- 💞️ I’m looking to collaborate on anything interesting in fields of bioinformatics and data analytics
 - 📫 How to reach me:
   e-mail: askhat.aubakirov@yahoo.com
   LinkedIn: https://www.linkedin.com/in/askhattio/